Call us for a free quote at 1-877-690-2115

 All rodents have the common identifying feature of a pair of incisor teeth in the upper jaw.
 They tend to have short legs and a long tail, but a closer look at their body characteristics and habits shows that there are easily distinguishable features that you can use to identify which pest is invading your property.

-The easiest distinguishing feature is the small size of the house mouse at 1 - 4 inches long.
+The easiest distinguishing feature is the small size of the house mouse at less than 4 inches long.
 However, a mouse can be confused with a young rat.

 Rats have a similar appearance to mice but have distinguishable differences.

 Both rats and mice are omnivorous but the Norway rat and house mouse prefer cereals, while roof rats prefer fruit and foods with high moisture content.